We're the UK's leading bowel cancer charity

 The science behind the project

-Professor Morris and her team will look at data from hospitals in England to identify cases where bowel cancers went undetected during a colonoscopy.
-The researchers will link this data, so that each time a new undetected cancer is found, the hospital is made aware of it.
+Professor Morris and her team looked at data from hospitals in England to identify cases where bowel cancers went undetected during a colonoscopy.
+The researchers linked this data, so that each time a new undetected cancer was found, the hospital was made aware of it.

-They will ask each hospital to review any undetected cancer cases in detail.
-This review process will help the hospital to understand what happened and why the cancer was not found.
+They asked hospitals to review any undetected cancer cases in detail, to help to understand what happened and why the cancer was not found.

-The research team will then look at all the cases of undetected cancers across all the hospitals to identify the most common reasons for bowel cancers not being found.
+The research team looked at all the cases of undetected cancers across all the hospitals to identify the most common reasons for bowel cancers not being found.

 What difference will this project make?